TimVanMourik/Porcupine/docs/_pages/example_gallery.md

 so if you feel like contributing your pipeline to our piggy bank, check our instructions to contribute to our example gallery <span style="color:#52adc8">**[here](/Porcupine/documentation/advanced/contributing).**</span>

-NOTE: due to a bug in some of Nipype's functionality, you need to install Nipype from master in order to run our examples!
+In order to run the examples, make sure you have the lastest version of Nipype (0.14.0) installed!

 <div class="grid__wrapper">
   {% for post in site.examples %}